f2a2l/ProgettoAerodinamico/README.md

 ## VHS - Viscous Hess Smith

-A 2D, multi element aerodynamic solver is included in folder `ViscousHessSmith`; you can access the solver as a function with the instructions below.
+A 2D, multi element aerodynamic solver is included in folder `ViscousHessSmith`; the solver is built as a class and you can create an instance of it with the following instructions.